 - Communicating safety and sanitation to prospective customers and customers alike.

-- Implementing video consulting calls to help identify issues and provide short-term solutions until a home visit was safe.
+- Implementing video chats for consultations to help identify issues and provide short-term solutions until a home visit was safe.

 - Investing in new equipment to follow guidelines set by the CDC, including masks, gloves, cleaning chemicals, etc. Some businesses even required employees to wear masks and gloves when they are only cleaning the outside of a home.

-The economic downturn caused by COVID-19 hurt the Real Estate industry as hard as any other, but many businesses took the downtime to invest in digital technologies and transform the way they conduct business.
+The economic downturn caused by COVID-19 hurt the Real Estate industry as hard as any other, but many businesses took the downtime to invest in digital transformation and make changes to the way they conduct business.
 The goal is to provide a similar, if not better, level of service at the convenience of prospective customers and clients alike.

 They are employing tactics like: